 Another year, another successful SXSW EDU event!
 We’re always energized by the annual event, but this year might have been our favorite yet.
 (Full disclosure: We do have a habit of feeling this way every year).
-Openfield’s president, Adam Sonnett, and Trevor Minton, vice president of product experience, were in Austin at the event to immerse themselves in a wide range of topics that matter most to EdTech product leaders.
+Openfield’s Chief Experience Officer, Trevor Minton, was in Austin at the event to immerse us in a wide range of topics that matter most to EdTech product leaders.

 We’ve selected four big takeaways to share with you and your team.

 1. The pressure for EdTech product teams has never been greater to integrate AI capabilities.

 Even when presentations at SXSW EDU weren’t about AI, speakers and panelists were asked to discuss it.
 It’s the thing everyone is talking about right now thanks to the explosive adoption of generative platforms, such as ChatGPT and its counterpart on the visual side, Midjourney.

 But for EdTech product teams, pondering AI’s potential to make our products more effective isn’t all that new if you think about it.
 Adaptive learning products are just one example of the technology already in use.
 Throughout the entirety of SXSW EDU, we kept hearing an analogy we like – AI is a copilot.
 The true promise of AI lies in its ability to streamline time-consuming tasks through automation.